Kovnir/FastTweener/README.md

 transform.TweenMove(vectorTo, duration, true, OnComplete);
 ```

-## Work with tween
+## Work with Tween

-You can get or set Tween parameters after tween creation.
+You can get or set Tween parameters after Tween creation.
 To make it you should save `FastTween` instance during Tween creation and call his methods.

 ```c#
 FastTween tween = transform.TweenLocalMoveY(floatTo, duration);